Here is the Amazon link for the Ebook FlameMaker

 As quickly as the heat starts, it slithers away, returning my temperature to normal, and my hands to their customary dry state with my standard ten icy fingertips that never seem to thaw.

 I know The Creeper is coming for me before I hear his heavy footsteps on the landing.
 Call it an aura, if you will.
 My mother used to say she could feel a migraine coming an hour before it struck.
-Is this her gift to me, because I don’t think so.
+Is this her gift to me, because if so, I don’t want it.
 It’s more like a curse.

 Floorboards groan.
 His feet shuffle closer.